Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 # Azure SDK Dynamic JSON samples

-Azure SDK client [Protocol methods](ProtocolMethods.md) do not take or return model types.
-JSON response content can be accessed using BCL JSON types, but use of these APIs can result in code that is difficult to read and obscures the author's intent.
+Azure SDK client [protocol methods](ProtocolMethods.md) do not take or return model types.
+JSON response content can be accessed using Base Class Library (BCL) types such as `JsonDocument`, but use of these APIs can result in code that is difficult to read and obscures the author's intent.
 To improve the developer experience, Azure.Core provides a dynamic layer over JSON APIs.

 ## Accessing Response Content